 Student leaders apply to form an organization by submitting an application and writing a constitution.
 Check with the Student Affairs Office if you’d like to apply.

-In addition, students are encouraged to participate in field trips, special school events, such as basketball tournament, dance competitions, music performances, Ping Pong tournament, city cleaning, career fair, providing food to low income families, bake sales, etc.
+In addition, students are encouraged to participate in field trips, special school events, such as basketball tournament, dance competitions, music performances, table tennis tournament, city cleaning, career fair, providing food to low income families, bake sales, etc.